 Oslo corridor into the US

-Norwegian engineering reads.
-Sovereign-wealth-adjacency complicates the read.
+Norwegian engineering judges.
+Sovereign-wealth-adjacency complicates the assessment.

-Why Oslo principals arrive here.
+Why Oslo owners arrive here.

 Verticals carried through the corridor.